What Is Thai Coconut Chicken Soup?

 Sawasdee Kha, and Hello.

-My mother made this on cold nights.
-Not that Korat gets truly cold — but there were nights when the air shifted and she’d reach for the coconut milk without being asked.
+My mother made this on cool nights.
+Not that Korat gets truly cold, but there were nights when the air shifted and she would reach for the coconut milk without being asked.

 The galangal went in first.
-She’d bruise it with the flat of her knife the same way every time.
+She would bruise it with the flat of her knife the same way every time.
 Three hard presses.
-The smell that came off it was nothing like ginger — sharper, almost medicinal, and then underneath that something floral.
-I’ve never been able to describe it exactly.
+The smell that came off it was nothing like ginger, sharper, almost medicinal, and then underneath that something floral.
+I have never been able to describe it exactly.
 I stopped trying.

 The lemongrass came next.
 Bent and bruised at the stalk.
 Then the kaffir lime leaves, torn down the center so the oils released.
 By the time the coconut milk went in the kitchen already smelled like the soup.
-That’s how you know the aromatics did their job.
+That is how you know the aromatics did their job.

-She’d taste it once before she brought it to the table.
+She would taste it once before she brought it to the table.
 Just once.
-Then she’d set it down and sit and that was that.
+Then she would set it down and sit and that was that.

 I make this now when I miss her most.
-It doesn’t fix anything.
+It does not fix anything.
 But it helps.

 What’s In This Page